iosphere/ISHPermissionKit/README.md

 `ISHPermissionRequestViewController` for each requested `ISHPermissionCategory`.

-The `ISHPermissionRequestViewController` provides `IBAction` to _prompt for the user's permission_, _ask later_, and _don't ask_.
-It does not however provide any buttons or UI.
-Your subclass can create a view with text, images and buttons etc. explaining in greater detail why your app needs a certain permission.
-The subclass should contain buttons that trigger at least one of the actions above mentioned above (see the header for their signatures).
-A _cancel button_ should call `changePermissionStateToAskAgainFromSender`.
-If you subclass these three actions you must call super.
+The `ISHPermissionRequestViewController` provides `IBAction`s to _prompt for the user's permission_, _ask later_, and _don't ask_.
+It does not however provide
+any buttons or UI.
+Your subclass can create a view with text, images, and buttons etc. explaining in greater detail why your app needs a certain permission.
+The subclass should contain buttons that trigger at least one of the actions mentioned above (see the header for their signatures).
+A _cancel button_ should call `changePermissionStateToAskAgainFromSender:`.
+If your subclass overwrites any of these three actions, you must call super.

 ## ISHPermissionRequest

 The `ISHPermissionRequest` can be used to determine the current state of a permission category.
-It can also be used to trigger the user prompt asking for permission outside of the `ISHPermissionsViewController`.
+It can also be used to trigger the user prompt asking for permissions outside of the `ISHPermissionsViewController`.

-You must use the addition (+all) method `+requestForCategory:` to create the appropriate request for the given permission category.
+You must use the additional (`...+All.h`) method `+requestForCategory:` to create the appropriate request for the given permission category.

-Here is how you check for user permissions to the microphone:
+Here is how you check the permissions to access the microphone:

 ```objective-c
 ISHPermissionRequest *r = [ISHPermissionRequest requestForCategory:ISHPermissionCategoryMicrophone];